Energetic closure of the spatially resolved global food system: Abstract

-The global geography of food is complex, in part due to the increasingly interconnected nature of food flows across scales.
-The percentage of food produced for human consumption that was traded internationally has steadily increased in recent decades, growing from 15\% in 1986 to 23\% in 2009\cite{DOdorico_2014}.
-Global food trade has the potential to help reduce food insecurity\cite{Smith_2021, DOdorico_2014}, and could help to contribute to healthier and more sustainable diets\cite{Creutzig_2022}.
-Not only is long distance food trade an increasingly important component of our food system, but it has become infeasible to persist exclusively on local production in many locations.
-For example, given the current demand for specific crops and distributions of their production, it has been estimated that only 20\% of the world's population could in principle be supported by food production within a 100-km radius\cite{Kinnunen_2020}.
-Because of this interdependence, it is important to have detailed spatial quantification of each activity in the global food system.
+{Integrated global food system analysis is hampered by the fragmentation of data among food types, processes, and scales.
+Studies also often neglect the connection to human metabolism—the ultimate driver of food demand.
+Here we use a common energetic framework to harmonize data on 95 individual food commodities across food system processes, including production, processing, animal feed and consumption, and estimate human metabolism from body size, demographic, and activity data.
+We estimate that the share of unmetabolized food calories globally doubled between 1990 and 2019 (from about 10 to 20\% of the total calories available for human consumption) as food supply outpaced energy expenditure.
+Approximately half (51\%) of the global population’s metabolic demands could theoretically be met by production in the same local 1-degree grid cell (~10,000 km$^2$) when holding diets constant.
+Our open-source framework can be applied to assess strategies to reduce food system inefficiencies from photosynthesis to metabolism while meeting local energetic demands.}

-However, the availability and heterogeneity of data on different aspects of the global food system remain substantial practical impediments to holistically capturing food flows from production to final consumption\cite{Kim_2021}.
-While national scale data on agricultural production and food supply are increasingly abundant\cite{Tubiello_2013}, including crop, livestock and fishery production, inconsistencies between countries can make it difficult to compare these data between regions\cite{Enthoven_Van_den_Broeck_2021}.
-The need for systemic approaches that consider the entire food supply chain is well established\cite{Vittuari_2019}, and in relation to this need, the OECD recently identified inconsistencies between methodologies and a lack of detail as significant inhibitors of progress in food systems research\cite{Deconinck_2021}.
-Similarly, it has been argued that more databases with consistent, comparable, and publicly available data are required\cite{Xue_2017}.
+Food energy is conserved from initial production to final utilization.
+However, the availability and heterogeneity of food systems data are substantial impediments to holistically capturing food flows globally \cite{Kim_2021}.
+Inconsistencies in census data across countries and food types (including crops, livestock and fisheries) can also make it difficult to compare data between sources \cite{Enthoven_Van_den_Broeck_2021, kebedeAssessingAddressingGlobal2024}, revealing a need for systematic data harmonization approaches. \cite{Xue_2017} stressed the need for consistent, comparable, and publicly available databases, which would allow flexible analysis of entire food supply chains \cite{Kummu_2012, Vittuari_2019, Karakoc_Konar_Puma_Varshney_2023, zhaoTraceableScalableFood2025}.
+In relation to this need, the OECD recently identified inconsistencies across methodologies and lack of detail as significant inhibitors to progress in food systems research \cite{Deconinck_2021}.
+Challenges in collating food systems data sources arise from differences in the resolution and coverage across three dimensions: scale (spatial and temporal extent, including subnational detail), commodity (number of individual crop, livestock, and fisheries products and degree of commodity aggregation), and processes (production, transformation, and final utilization and metabolism).